糖心原创

 If you have experienced or witnessed harmful behaviours such as gender-based violence, 糖心原创 can provide support.

-Any student, staff member, or member of the public can report an incident at any time, whether you are wanting support or want to make a formal report to the Safeguarding and Student Safety team.
+Any student, staff member, or member of the public can report an incident at any time, whether you are wanting support or want to make a formal report.

 You can let us know what has happened using our online form.